AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-serving-static-non-image-content.md

 ## Filtering static content {#section-896c37cf68bc446eb0766fb378898262}

 This mechanism can help ensure that clients receive only contents appropriate for their needs.
 Assuming that the static content is tagged with appropriate `catalog::UserType`values, the client can add the `type=` command to the request.
-Image Serving will compare the value provided with the `type=` command to the value of `catalog::UserType` and, in case of a mismatch, return an error instead of potentially inappropriate contents.
+Image Serving compares the value provided with the `type=` command to the value of `catalog::UserType` and, in case of a mismatch, return an error instead of potentially inappropriate contents.

 ## See also {#section-91c7b686aacf4d3ca974f35a3fe3d6ec}